lowtolerance/LaborMatrixCalc/README.txt

 Labor Matrix Calc is a small program built with AutoHotKey that is designed to make calculated labor prices based off a labor matrix dead simple.
 No more lookups, just configure your shop's labor rate, then launch it.
-Now, whenever you enter your labor time for a job in Mitchell, just hit "CTRL+SHIFT+L" to invoke Labor Matrix Calc, which will then automatically fill in the proper labor price.
+Now, whenever you enter your labor time for a job in Mitchell, just hit "ALT+SHIFT+L" to invoke Labor Matrix Calc, which will then automatically fill in the proper labor price.

 INSTALLATION